chiedzarc/weather-dashboard-app/README.md

 - Cloud deployment on AWS EC2

 ## Technologies Used
-HTML5
+- HTML5
-CSS3
+- CSS3
-JavaScript (Vanilla JS)
+- JavaScript (Vanilla JS)
-OpenWeather API
+- OpenWeather API
-Git & GitHub
+- Git & GitHub
-AWS EC2
+-AWS EC2
-Nginx Web Server
+- Nginx Web Server

 ## Deployment
 The project is hosted on an Amazon EC2 Linux instance using Nginx as the web server.
 Files were deployed using SCP and managed through Linux terminal commands.

 # What I Learned
-Working with REST APIs
+- Working with REST APIs
-DOM manipulation in JavaScript
+- DOM manipulation in JavaScript
-Handling asynchronous functions (fetch/async-await) Deploying a website on a cloud server
+- Handling asynchronous functions (fetch/async-await)
+- Deploying a website on a cloud server
-Using SSH and SCP for remote file management
+- Using SSH and SCP for remote file management
-Basic Linux server management
+- Basic Linux server management

 # Author
 Built by Chiedza | Computer Science Student